dceballos/roomer/README.md

 Roomer supports types of scoped models

-* shared   - Shared by all tenants
+* shared: shared by all tenants
-* tenanted - Scoped to a tenant
+* tenanted: scoped to a tenant

 Roomer also provides generators, if you have the Model defined already, it will append to it.
 For Example: